Customer Case Studies

 A large credit card company called in Keos to help satisfy government auditing requirements.

-Financial companies often need to provide evidence that they comply to various government standards.
+Financial companies often need to provide evidence that they comply with various government standards.

 This customer was no exception.

-The problem is that the log data that needed to go into Splunk was on main frames.
+The problem is that the log data needed in Splunk resided in main frames.

 Keos worked with the customer to get the data into Splunk and Keos wrote the searches that proved compliance.